VAWA MEI STAFF

 Erika is a Policy Analyst with VAWA MEI with a focus on project coordination, evidence research, and qualitative data projects.
 Before arriving at VAWA MEI, Erika worked as a cook, farmworker, bookseller, community organizer, and educator.
 When she’s not in the office, Erika can be found walking in the Maine woods, singing with the Harbour Singers hospice choir, or cooking up a feast.

 Maureen is a Policy Associate and the Associate Director of the VAWA MEI.
-For over twenty-five years, she has worked as an advocate, educator and leader in the fields of sexual/domestic violence and crime victim advocacy.
-In addition to her work with VAWA MEI, Maureen is the Project Director for the Maine Victim Assistance Academy.
+For over twenty-five years, she has worked as an advocate, educator and project director in the fields of sexual/domestic violence and crime victim advocacy.
+During this time, she worked on numerous projects offering cross-disciplinary training, technical assistance, program evaluation, and support to those working with survivors, offenders, and children affected by violence.
+For close to a decade, she served as Director of the Maine/New Hampshire Victim Assistance Academy, providing both content expertise and oversight of a multi-state, multi-level professional development program for advocates working with victims of crime.
 Maureen has a particular passion for cross-systems work, supporting programs in identifying and minimizing barriers to integrated service delivery.
 Outside of work, Maureen enjoys spending time with her family, learning new cooking techniques, and hiking in the beautiful Maine outdoors.

 Casey is a Research Analyst with VAWA MEI.
 Casey provides technical assistance to grantees, develops technical assistance tools, and cleans and analyzes data; specifically, she oversees the data analysis process of the SASP Formula grant.
 Prior to joining VAWA MEI, Casey worked in the social services field providing in-home and community support to youth and their families.
 Outside of work, she is pursuing a Master’s Degree in Social Work at the University of Southern Maine.